nkrusch/recontext/notes/readme.md

 # Baseline assumptions

 * We are interested in [_numerical (relational?) invariants_](vocabulary.md)
-* We want to infer invariants about variables: ideally relationships _between_ variables
+* "Variable" is an abstraction (beyond program variables)
-* A "variable" holds one value at a time
+* A variable holds one value at a time
 * Assume values are in integer domain (or its subset)
+* We want to infer invariants about variables and ideally relationships _between_ variables
 * Treatment of null values is unknown

-"Trace" is as a generic term for inputs -- can be viewed as numerical tabular data ("data frames").
+* "Trace" is as a generic term to represent a record of variable values
-A trace could be generated from a program execution, but it could also come from other sources.
+    - A trace could be generated from a program execution, but it could also come from other sources.
+    - in general: numerical tabular data ("data frames") can be viewed as a trace
-An "invariant" may correspond to a "constraint" in some other literature.
+* An "invariant" is a "constraint" in some other literature.

 # Intuitions